I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 - In March 2020, Stillman Distillery in Klapmuts, near Paarl, South Africa released Gertie’s Premium Rum, named after Gertrude Lythgoe.

 - It’s frequently said that the phrase “The Real McCoy” refers to the high-quality liquor William McCoy smuggled into the United States during Prohibition.
-The phrase actually appears much earlier and comes from a Scottish a reference to the Edinburgh distillery of G. Mackay and Co.
+The phrase actually appears much older and comes from a Scottish reference to the Edinburgh distillery of G. Mackay and Co.
 The first printed version of the phrase is from 1856 and is “A drappie o’ the real MacKay.”

 - Whisky is the correct spelling of the liquor made in Scotland.
 Whiskey with an “e” refers to the product from Ireland, America, and Canada.